Mehovic99/Discord-Music-Bot/README.md

 ![Song class](https://user-images.githubusercontent.com/76923830/142196941-7d791804-f926-478c-a5c5-505412fa6362.JPG)

 The above image shows the Song class.
 Its nothing advanced.
 Just used YouTube Development (DL) in order to be able to process the song with the commands that I have written.
-I have one unresolved issue which i will update on later.
-The issue is that sometimes the BOT does not want to pause the song.
-The BOT will always be able to leave the channel with the disconnect command, meaning that no other commands are affected with the pause bug.
+All the commands have been fixed, meaning that now all the 4 commmands that the BOT has are working accordingly.
+The toast message has been fixed to now display a message once the commands has been executed to ensure that the bot is indeed working properly.